Boston Celtics Hall of Famer K.C. Jones dies at 88

 “K.C. also demonstrated that one could be both a fierce competitor and a gentleman in every sense of the word.
 He made his teammates better, and he got the most out of the players he coached,” the team said.
 “Never one to seek credit, his glory was found in the most fundamental of basketball ideals — being part of a winning team.”

+"He had this gentleness and kindness.
+He was a great leader of men,” Ainge said before Friday's game.
+“I looked at him as a mentor, and a friend.
+Much more than a coach.”

+A point guard who excelled on defense, Jones joined with Russell to lead San Francisco to back-to-back NCAA championships in 1955-56.
+The two also played on the U.S. team that won the Olympic gold medal at the 1956 Games in Melbourne.
+Jones reunited with Russell in Boston to win eight straight NBA titles from 1959-66.

-Russell tweeted out his condolences to Jones' family and included what he said was their last photo together.
+“Friends for life,” Russell posted on Twitter, along with what he said was their last photo together.

+Jones retired in 1967 and began coaching, first in college at Brandeis and Harvard before joining the Los Angeles Lakers as an assistant, where he earned another NBA championship ring in 1972.
+He had head coaching stints with the San Diego Conquistadors of the ABA and led the Washington Bullets to the 1975 NBA Finals.

+After a stop in Milwaukee, Jones returned to Boston in 1978 and won his 10th NBA title as an assistant on Bill Fitch's staff in 1981.
+He took over for Fitch in 1984 and over the next five seasons never won fewer than 57 games or failed to reach the Eastern Conference finals.

 Comments